bitcoin/bips/bip-update-process.md

 ready for adoption by the bitcoin community, they may update the BIP’s status to Complete to indicate that they recommend adoption, implementation, or deployment of the BIP.
 Where applicable, the authors must ensure that any proposed specification is solid, not unduly complicated, and definitive.
-Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.
+Subsequently, the BIP’s content should only be adjusted in minor details, e.g., to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.

 A Complete BIP can only move to Deployed or Closed.
 Any necessary changes to the specification should be minimal and